Back to Colorado

 Plain English: The amendment changes the requirement for minors to get their parents' or legal guardians' consent when filing a petition to change their name.

-• Adds that if a minor files a petition to change their name, they must have the consent of their parents or legal guardians.
+• Adds that if a person under 18 wants to change their name, they must have permission from their parents or legal guardians.

-• The amendment text is incomplete and does not provide full context about what happens after obtaining parental consent.
+• The amendment text is incomplete and does not provide full details about the original bill's requirements before the proposed changes.

 L.010